solving a linear system

-Just like for dense matrices, faer provides several sparse matrix decompositions for solving linear systems \(Ax = b\), where \(A\) is sparse and \(b\) and \(x\) are dense.
-These typically come in two variants, supernodal and simplicial.
-The variant is selected automatically depending on the sparsity structure of the matrix.
-And although the lower level API provides a way to tune the selection options, it is currently not fully documented.
+just like for dense matrices, faer provides several sparse matrix decompositions for solving linear systems \(Ax = b\), where \(A\) is sparse and \(b\) and \(x\) are dense. these typically come in two variants, supernodal and simplicial. the variant is selected automatically depending on the sparsity structure of the matrix. and although the lower level api provides a way to tune the selection options, it is currently not fully documented.

 \(A\) is triangular